 The Computer Science Department offers two Ph.D. programs: the Ph.D. in Computer Science, offered entirely at our Pittsburgh campus; and a dual Ph.D. program with the Information and Communication Technologies Institute in Portugal.
-Our Ph.D. program is frequently named the best in the country by publications like US News&World Report, and our alumni have gone on be pioneers in the field.
+Our Ph.D. program is frequently named the best in the country and our alumni have gone on be pioneers in the field.

 Ph.D. in Computer Science